Creating groups independently of a FELIX course

 • In the "Courses" tab, the created group can be assigned to a course.

-• In the "Share" tab you can set whether an access code is required or whether the group is freely available for all system users.
+• In the “Share” tab, you can select an access code as the access method for the group.

 6. Close the group by clicking the cross (top right).